Joseph Montemurro Profile

 |Born||Sep 13, 1973|

 After starting as an amateur coach in Australia, Joe Montemurro's impressive managerial record has seen him rise to the top of the women's game.
-He is the current head coach of Arsenal women.
+He is the current head coach of Juventus women.

 Montemurro played for Brunswick Juventus, Neuchatel Xamax and Potenza before a spell on the books of Treviso.
-His coaching career began at Brunswick Juventus and he was a youth coach in Australia for some time.
+His coaching career began at Brunswick Juventus.

 Montemurro then coached the first team at Sunshine George Cross before moving on to Coburg United, Port Moresby, Melbourne Victory Women, Melbourne City Women and Arsenal Women.